Enforced disappearances: Mayer Daak gives 24-hr ultimatum to arrest culpable officials

 Mayer Daak, a platform for family members of victims of enforced disappearances, today issued a 24-hour ultimatum to the government for arresting officials of law enforcement agencies involved in these incidents.

-Sanzida Islam Tuly, one of the coordinators of Mayer Dak, declared the ultimatum in the morning from a human chain at the Jatiya Press Club.
+Sanjida Islam Tulee, one of the coordinators of Mayer Dak, declared the ultimatum in the morning from a human chain at the Jatiya Press Club.

-"We demand the arrest of officials like Ziaul Hasan and Tarek Siddique, who were involved in the enforced disappearances.
-We give the government a 24-hour ultimatum," she said.
+"Six days have passed since the formation of the interim government, and only three people have been released from Aynaghor.
+However, the remaining missing people have not yet been found.
+We are issuing a 24-hour ultimatum for the arrest of Ziaul Hasan (DGFI official), Tarique Siddiqui (military adviser of former prime minister Sheikh Hasina), and other officials involved in these disappearances," she demanded.

-She also demanded that the government disclose the whereabouts of the disappeared family members within the timeframe.
+She further added that information regarding the missing people should be obtained from these officials, and the victims should be freed.

 On August 6, a day after former prime minister Sheikh Hasina's fall, members of Mayer Daak gathered in front of the Directorate General of Forces Intelligence office to know whereabouts of their missing relatives.